 Kyle has taught at the Rhode Island School of Design and NYC College of Technology, and has been a visiting critic at Yale University, MIT, Harvard GSD, Princeton University, Columbia University, University of Illinois at Urbana-Champaign, New Jersey Institute of Technology, Syracuse University, Kent State University, City College of New York, NYC College of Technology, Pratt, and Parsons The New School; and has lectured at RISD, Columbia University, Yale, MIT, NYU, Barnard, University of Illinois at Urbana-Champaign, Kent State University, Cooper Union, KTH Stockholm and Lund University.

-Alongside the fourteen CLOG issues published thus far, Kyle has organized events and lectures in New York, Boston, Miami, Chicago and Venice, and recently co-curated the exhibitions "5x5:Participatory Provocations" at UIUC and "New Views: The Rendered Image in Architecture" at the Art Institute of Chicago.
+Alongside the fifteen CLOG issues published thus far, Kyle has organized events and lectures in New York, Boston, Miami, Chicago and Venice, and recently co-curated the exhibitions "5x5:Participatory Provocations" at UIUC and "New Views: The Rendered Image in Architecture" at the Art Institute of Chicago.
 With Julia van den Hout, he is a 2014 Graham Foundation grant recipient for their upcoming book on Wallace Harrison, The Egg and the Extrusion.

 Juan J. Ortiz Ramirez is an intern designer at KM,A. He is currently an undergraduate student pursuing an architectural technology degree at New York City College Of Technology in Brooklyn.